-One of the characteristics that makes this vineyard so intriguing is that it does not consistently exhibit typical Carneros region flavors - instead it surprises with its big tropical fruit notes and spicy perfume aromas.
+Some of the characteristics that makes this vineyard so intriguing are the big tropical fruit notes and spicy perfume aromas.

 In addition to the vineyard designated Chardonnay, Chateau St. Jean also produces a Durell Vineyard Pinot Noir and Syrah.

-Chateau St. Jean began making a Benoist Ranch Syrah with the 2004 vintage and a Benoist Ranch Pinot Noir with the 2005 vintage.
+Chateau St. Jean began making a Grace Benoist Ranch Syrah with the 2004 vintage and a Grace Benoist Ranch Pinot Noir with the 2005 vintage.

 The vineyard’s Chardonnay and Pinot Noir grapes are heavily influenced by cool ocean breezes and a natural fog pocket that stalls over the area allowing the fruit to ripen slowly over the course of the growing season.

 This results in perfect balance between sugar development and phenolic ripeness.
 Chateau St. Jean Le Seul Chardonnay and hails exclusively from this vineyard.